VPDC

 • The virus spreads easily through the air when an infected person breathes, talks, coughs, or sneezes.

-• The virus can stay in the air and on surfaces for many hours, even after the infected person has left.
+• The virus can stay in the air for many hours, even after the infected person has left.

 • The infected person can spread the disease before they have any symptoms.
 This could be up to four days before a measles rash appears and up to four days after the rash appears.